can0ij/can0ij.github.io/README.md

 3. Jump next and wait for the Canon software to connect your printer to PC with the help of a USB cable.
 4. Hit Next and get the driver for your printer and check whether you want to connect the printer to a particular network.
 5. Then tap YES and hit the Complete button and jump to Add printer option.
-6. Tap Add and get a driver from http //ij.start.canon site.
+6. Tap Add and get a driver from [canon.com/ijsetup](https://can0ij.github.io/) site.
 7. Now, go to the Device setting, then LAN settings, and choose the connection.
 8. Install Canon drivers, inkjet cartridges, and check the connections for your device.
 Configure the Canon printer and Try printing.